- Career Exploration

-Michael Luckoff Internship Award– Established in 1986 through a gift from Michael Luckoff, a legend in San Francisco radio, to support a Communication Studies undergraduate student participating in an unpaid summer internship in commercial radio broadcasting.
+Michael Luckoff Internship Award– Established in 1986 through a gift from Michael Luckoff, legendary KGO RADIO's President and General Manager for 35 years and innovator in the NEWSTALK radio format, to support a Communication Studies undergraduate student participating in an unpaid summer internship in commercial radio broadcasting.

 Summer Internship Stipend – The department provides a limited number of stipends for students participating in unpaid summer internships related to mass communication, media studies, or journalism.
 Both graduate and declared Communication Studies majors are eligible to apply.
 Funding is limited and stipend applications will be considered on the following criteria:

 - Quality of an applicant's prior academic work